Centers of Gravity Calculator

 • Enter field Warehouse_ID in table Customers

-• Check constraint "Fixed customer warehouse assignments" under section Parameters & constraints - subsection Constraints, and rerun.
+• Check constraint "Fixed customer warehouse assignments" in section Parameters & constraints - Constraints, and rerun.

 • Displaying current warehouse-customer links may already reveil some room for improvement.